bluejv7/AAU-Projects/GAM 215/Marble Dungeon/README.md

 19. Added animation controller for handling player animation state
 20. Added sounds triggered by player damage, enemy damage, enemy attack, bullet spawning, and winning the game
-21. Added boss firing patterns
+21. Added boss firing patterns (Circular, alternating circular, spiral, and targeting)
 22. Fixed bug with player taking projectile damage during invincibility frames
 23. Made killing the boss a requirement for reaching the end goal
 24. Made goal walls green to help indicate it is near the goal